Bosniaks: Folklore

 National heroes are typically historical figures, whose lives and skills in battle are emphasized.
 These include figures such as Ban Kulin, the founder of medieval Bosnia who has come to acquire a legendary status.
-The historian William Miller wrote in 1921 that "even today, the people regard him as a favorite of the fairies, and his reign as a golden age.";
+The historian William Miller wrote in 1921 that "even today, the people regard him as a favourite of the fairies, and his reign as a golden age.";

 Traditions and customs

-The nation takes pride in the native melancholic folk songs sevdalinka, the precious medieval filigree manufactured by old Sarajevo craftsmen, and a wide array of traditional wisdom transmitted to newer generations by word of mouth, but in recent years written down in a number of books.
+The nation takes pride in the native melancholic folk songs sevdalinka, the precious medieval filigree manufactured by old Sarajevo craftsmen, and a wide array of traditional wisdom transmitted to newer generations by word of mouth, but in recent years written down in several books.
 Another prevalent tradition is "Muštuluk", whereby a gift is owed to any bringer of good news.

 Rural folk traditions in Bosnia include the shouted, polyphonic ganga and ravne pjesme (flat song) styles, as well as instruments like a wooden flute and šargija.
 The gusle, an instrument found throughout the Balkans, is also used to accompany ancient South Slavic epic poems.
-The most versatile and skillful gusle-performer of Bosniak ethnicity was the Montenegrin Bosniak Avdo Međedović (1875–1953).
+The most versatile and skilful gusle-performer of Bosniak ethnicity was the Montenegrin Bosniak Avdo Međedović (1875–1953).